angelozerr/tern-react/README.md

 # tern-react

-A Tern plugin adding React support.
+Tern plugin adding React support.

+For the moment it's just a POC to try acorn-jsx